 Hiring someone because of a gut feeling isn’t always the best practice.
 It can lead to disappointment and having to start the hiring process all over again.
 When you use data, you’ll have evidence of why this person is the right candidate.

-Giving potential employees personality tests can provide you with accurate data about their work ethics and how they’ll fit in with the rest of the team.
+Organizing a career personality test for potential employees can provide you with accurate data about their work ethics and how they’ll fit in with the rest of the team.
 If your organization lacks a leader, you’ll pick one out right away with this data.

 Another point to consider is that some people are excellent at interviews, while others aren’t.
 This can’t be a deciding factor because it’s not a good representation of how they’ll perform in a typical work situation.
 Using the data will eliminate the bias one interviewer might have toward a candidate.